Shorten your book in 3 easy steps: developmental editing tips

 Purpose (again)

 Yep, it all goes back to purpose.
+I hammer this home in all my editing solutions.
 In this stage, however, we’re working with two purposes: the one for the book, and a separate one for the chapter.
 Try to formulate a one or two-sentence summary that captures what you want the chapter to say.
 And with every part or even sentence of the chapter, ask yourself: does this support my two purposes in a way that would be missed otherwise?

 Bonus developmental editing tip: there are a few areas where cutting words can always be done in high quantities without hurting your book’s purpose: in examples and technical explanations.